VictorFouquet/Genetic-Algorithm-Image/README.md

 The population will try to minimize the number of mismatching pixels between generated images and the reference image.

-### Version 1.1 - Black quadrilateres on white background

-The reference image will be composed of a limited set of black convex quadrilateral shapes.

-The individuals will store a certain amount of shapes, each shape being represented as a set of four 2d points.

-The fitness function will once again try to minimize the number of mismatching pixels between generated images and the reference image.

 #### Current results

 The algorithm is used to solve a 100px * 100px random image.